globalseismology/avni/docs/best_practices.md

 Document your code
 ------------------

-Any new code should be fully Doxygen commented in [Python](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#pythonblocks), [fortran](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#fortranblocks) or Matlab.
+Any new code should be fully Doxygen commented in [Python](#python-formatting) or [fortran](#fortran-formatting).
 If you have some free time, feel free to comment any code you modify.

 Coding style